© All Rights Reserved jhongny

 There are both coach buses (grand cars, cars mourides) as well as minibuses (petit cars, Ndiaga Ndiaye) covering all the main routes between cities and towns.
 The latter usually are a bit more expensive, and also stop in more places.
 And then there are the shared taxis, called septplace (seven seat Peugeot 504 and 505) that are faster and a little more expensive.
 More than seven persons taking place in a car certainly is not an exception.
 Dakar, Kaolack, Ziguinchor all are served frequently during the day.

-An excellent service, L'Express du Senegal, links Dakar and Ziguinchor, stoppin in Banjul, Gambia, en route.
+An excellent service, the German-built Aline Sittoe Diatta, links Dakar and Ziguinchor.
 There are also ferries linking Dakar with Île de Gorée.

 The following nationals do not need a visa for Senegal for stays up to 90 days:

 Algeria (Official and diplomatic passports only), Austria, Belgium, Benin, Burkina Faso, Canada, Cape Verde, Central African Republic, Congo, Cote d'Ivoire, Denmark, Finland, France, Gambia, Germany, Ghana, Greece, Guinea Bissau, Guinea, Ireland, Israel, Italy, Japan, Liberia, Luxembourg, Mali, Mauritania, Mauritius, Morocco, Netherlands, Nigeria, Portugal, Togo, Tunisia, Sierra Leone, Spain, South Africa, Sweden, Taiwan, United Kingdom and United States.

 Nationals from other countries can obtain a visa from the nearest embassy or consulate of Senegal.
 Costs range from $10 (1-3 days) to $30 (30-90 days).
 One month visas are available for about $18.